micheal-swiggs/jumblar/README.md

 The benefit is that your Jumble will always* be accessible.
 The PGP network is a decentralized group of servers.
 They are self-synchronizing and controlled by different organizations in different countries.

 Once a user has registered their Jumble they only require an internet connection for mapping and to contact a PGP server.

+<h4>Cryptographic hashing</h4>
+Jumblar uses SCrypt as the primary hash function and SHA256 as the secondary hash function.
+SCrypt is used for Vague Hash generation and in password generation.
+Jumblar recognizes the strengths of SCrypt and the additional security it will bring to users.

 <h1>Contribute</h1>